realA10001986/Flux-Capacitor/Hardware/README.md

 # Hardware tips

 CircuitSetup provides the [electronics](https://circuitsetup.us/product/flux-capacitor-light-sound-pcb), a [window kit](https://circuitsetup.us/product/flux-capacitor-window-kit) and the [back board](https://circuitsetup.us/product/flux-capacitor-backing-board).
-You need to source the other parts yourself.
-Here are a few tips.
+Here is some information on the other parts you'll need.

 ## Box